getpelican/pelican/docs/settings.rst

 ``'archives.html'``, ``'authors.html'``, ``'categories.html'``,
 ``'tags.html'``.

 .. data:: SLUGIFY_SOURCE = 'title'

-   Specifies where you want the slug to be automatically generated from.
-Can be set to ``title`` to use the 'Title:' metadata tag or ``basename`` to use the article's file name when creating the slug.
+   Specifies from where you want the slug to be automatically generated.
+Can be set to ``title`` to use the "Title:" metadata tag or ``basename`` to use the article's file name when creating the slug.

 .. data:: SLUGIFY_USE_UNICODE = False

-   Allow unicode characters in slugs.
-Set ``True`` to keep unicode characters in auto-generated slugs.
-Otherwise, unicode characters will be replaced with ASCII equivalents.
+   Allow Unicode characters in slugs.
+Set ``True`` to keep Unicode characters in auto-generated slugs.
+Otherwise, Unicode characters will be replaced with ASCII equivalents.

 .. data:: SLUGIFY_PRESERVE_CASE = False

-   Preserve uppercase characters in the slugs.
-Set ``True`` to keep the uppercase characters in the ``SLUGIFY_SOURCE`` as is.
+   Preserve uppercase characters in slugs.
+Set ``True`` to keep uppercase characters from ``SLUGIFY_SOURCE`` as-is.

 .. data:: SLUG_REGEX_SUBSTITUTIONS = [
         (r'[^\\w\\s-]', ''),  # remove non-alphabetical/whitespace/'-' chars